renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-logic.md

 ## Run flow

-This component allows you to run any flow stored in your Langflow database without opening the flow editor.
+This component allows you to run any flow stored in your Aiexec database without opening the flow editor.

 The Run Flow component can also be used as a tool when connected to an [Agent](/components-agents).
 The `name` and `description` metadata that the Agent uses to register the tool are created automatically.